olneyhymn/quotes/site/content/q/2015-08-05-18-23-thomas-jefferson.md

 ---
 authors:
-- Oh TJ
+- Thomas Jefferson
 date: '2015-08-05'
 description: ''
-draft: true
-slug: 2015-08-05-oh-tj
+slug: thomas-jefferon-on-jesus
-title: ''
+title: Thomas Jefferon on Jesus
 ---
 And the day will come when the mystical generation of Jesus, by the supreme being as his father in the womb of a virgin will be classed with the fable of the generation of Minerva in the brain of Jupiter.

 But we may hope that the dawn of reason and freedom of thought in these United States will do away with all this artificial scaffolding, and restore to us the primitive and genuine doctrines of this the most venerated reformer of human errors.